somgithubfosteringlinux/Tomcat-postgres-activity/README.md

 Here the metrics monitored are:

-DB up status: Indicates if the database is up and running.
+1. DB up status: Indicates if the database is up and running.
-Replication_lag_seconds: Measures the delay between the primary and replica databases.
+2. Replication_lag_seconds: Measures the delay between the primary and replica databases.
-process_cpu_seconds_total: Shows the total CPU time consumed by the database process.
+3. process_cpu_seconds_total: Shows the total CPU time consumed by the database process.
-OPS: Represents the number of operations per second performed by the database.
+4. OPS: Represents the number of operations per second performed by the database.
-Replication Status:

-Replication status - reply time: Displays the reply time for replication messages.
+5. Replication status - reply time: Displays the reply time for replication messages.
-Rows:

-Number of active connections: Shows the number of active connections to the database.
+6. Number of active connections: Shows the number of active connections to the database.
-Name: Lists the different databases.
+7. Name: Lists the different databases.
-Mean, Max: Show the average and maximum number of backends for each database. fetched, returned, inserted, updated, deleted: Indicate the number of rows fetched, returned, inserted, updated, and deleted for each database.
+8. Mean, Max: Show the average and maximum number of backends for each database.
+9. fetched, returned, inserted, updated, deleted: Indicate the number of rows fetched, returned, inserted, updated, and deleted for each database.
-Cache Hit Ratio:

-Cache hit ratio: Displays the percentage of cache hits for different databases.
+10. Cache hit ratio: Displays the percentage of cache hits for different databases.
-Conflicts/Deadlocks:

-Conflicts/Deadlocks: Shows the number of conflicts and deadlocks that occurred.
+11. Conflicts/Deadlocks: Shows the number of conflicts and deadlocks that occurred.

-Key Observations:
+- [] Key Observations:

-DB up status: The database is up and running.
+- [DB up status: The database is up and running.]
-Replication_lag_seconds: The replication lag is low, indicating good replication health.
+- [Replication_lag_seconds: The replication lag is low, indicating good replication health.]
-process_cpu_seconds_total: The CPU usage is moderate.
+- [process_cpu_seconds_total: The CPU usage is moderate .]
-OPS: The number of operations per second is relatively high.
+- [OPS: The number of operations per second is relatively high.]
-Replication status - reply time: The reply time for replication messages is within an acceptable range.
+- [Replication status - reply time: The reply time for replication messages is within an acceptable range.]
-Number of active connections: The number of active connections is moderate.
+- [Number of active connections: The number of active connections is moderate.]
-Rows: The mydb database has the highest number of backends, indicating it might be the most heavily used database.
+- [Rows: The mydb database has the highest number of backends, indicating it might be the most heavily used database.]
-Cache hit ratio: The cache hit ratio for all databases is relatively high, indicating efficient caching.
+- [Cache hit ratio: The cache hit ratio for all databases is relatively high, indicating efficient caching.]
-Conflicts/Deadlocks: The number of conflicts and deadlocks is low.
+- [Conflicts/Deadlocks: The number of conflicts and deadlocks is low.]

 Overall, the dashboard shows that the PostgreSQL database is running smoothly with good performance and minimal issues.
 However, further analysis of the data may be required to identify potential bottlenecks or areas for optimization.

 --------------------------------------------------------------------------------